Are you looking for additional information on Spar Urethane? How to thin, how to sand and how to apply it correctly?

 Many people opt for using a brush, as it is faster.
 You will have to clean and dry the wood before applying the substance with your brush.

-Make sure the helmsman spar urethane varnish is not too thick, while the ambient temperature should be higher than 50 degrees Fahrenheit.
+Make sure the helmsman spar urethane varnish is not too thick, while the ambient temperature should be above 50 degrees Fahrenheit.

-Our expert tip is to brush with the grain of the wood, never cross-grain.
+Our expert tip is to brush with the grain of wood, never cross-grain.